 The truth is unless there is a formal review and approval system in place that sets roles, responsibilities, and expectations, there will be people who don’t prioritize the process or the deadlines associated with it.
 A formal system creates accountability, but it must be used and promoted at the leadership level so everyone knows they have to use it, too.

-The Solution to Improve Your Email Review and Approval Process
+How to Improve Your Email Review and Approval Process

-Rather than sending feedback request emails, consolidating comments (from email, voice mail, handwritten notes, and conversations), and trying to make sense of multiple versions of the same message, you’ll send one link to all stakeholders for review and approval.
+Rather than sending feedback request emails, consolidating comments (from email, voice mail, handwritten notes, conversations, etc.), and trying to make sense of multiple versions of the same message, you’ll send one link to all stakeholders for review and approval.